 When I said I was heading to Japan via a 15-day repositioning cruise across the Pacific Ocean, most of my friends and family wanted to know what I would do at sea for 8 days straight.
 What I wanted to know, though, was what I would eat as a celiac in Japan, a country with quite a lot of wheat in its current diet.
-This guide to gluten free Japanese food is the summary of not only what I ate, but also the research surrounding some of the foods in the country and a translation card in Japanese to navigate Japan with less fear.
+This guide to eating gluten free in Japan is my long summary of what I consumed during my month in the country.
+I’ve also included some background to the foods that are safe, and unsafe, for those of us eating gluten free, as well as a detailed translation card in Japanese to help navigate Japan as a celiac.

 Eating gluten free in Japan: an overview

 When people think of Japan, they often assume it will be easy for celiacs.
 After all, there is an abundance of rice, and sushi is generally thought of as free of gluten.
-Unfortunately Japanese food is also rife with wheat, using considerable amounts of soy sauce, barley, and wheat flour, and even basic sushi rice sometimes contains a vinegar that blends barley malt with rice vinegar, causing distress for celiacs.
+Unfortunately Japanese food is also rife with wheat, using considerable amounts of soy sauce, barley, and wheat flour, and even basic sushi rice often includes a grain-based vinegar that blends barley malt or wheat with rice vinegar, which is a no-go for celiacs.

 Historically it was rice and not wheat that was grown and used in cooking throughout Japan.
 While wheat was consumed in small quantities, it wasn’t the prevalent filler that it is today.
 Wheat imports have grown steadily since the 1950s, and as Slate’s Nadia Arumugam writes, a good part of why is due to an aggressive advertising campaign and subsidized wheat-filled lunches provided to Japan by the US Government after World War II.

-This guide will hopefully help you feel more prepared to visit.
+I hope this guide will help you feel more prepared and excited to visit.

 Should a celiac visit Japan?